Last updated on December 1, 2022 by Wandering our World

 The cafe’s interior is simple yet inviting with both booths and tables, while monochrome walls dotted with picture frames offer a stark contrast to the brightly lit chandeliers.
 This pet friendly place also offers outside seating too, so is a great place to relax in the sun and experience a piece of Ventura’s French Quarter.

 So what do we recommend?
 Well the Blackened Catfish with Eggs and a side of grits is always a winner, as are the many Southern classics they serve like Jambalaya, Eggs and Shrimp and the Andouille Grits.
-Their Cornbread is also well known locally and worth a try.
+Their Cornbread and Breakfast Burritos are also well known locally and worth a try.

 Wash that all down with some Chilled Raspberry Lemonade or Hot Drip Coffee.
 And the cherry on top if you’re looking for a sweet breakfast treat are their delicious in-house Beignets – bite sized pieces of heaven!